SIGNALS of Giant HII Regions: A Spatially Resolved Analysis of NGC 604

 How do these line ratio variations translate into abundance and ionization parameter variations?
 To answer this question, we applied the abundance and ionization calibrations listed in Section~\ref{sub:oxy}, applied them to the spectra of \cite{vilchez1988}, \cite{esteban2009}, and \cite{rogers2022}, and compared them to our integrated abundances and ionization parameters reported in Table~\ref{int-ratios}.
-For all of the abundance indicators, we found only variations on the order of \SI{0.2}{\dex}.
+For all of the abundance indicators, we found only variations on the order of \SI{0.2}{\dex}, comparable to the statistical uncertainties of the individual calibrators.
 The only exception was for the $R_{23}$ calibration of \cite{pilyugin2005}, where the variations amounted to a maximal difference of \SI{0.35}{\dex}.
 The large difference found here is likely explained by the empirical nature of this calibration; strictly speaking, only data similar to the data used to construct the calibration should be applied.

 However, the largest variations were found in the ionization parameter.
 The largest difference from our integrated value was between \cite{esteban2009} and \cite{rogers2022} of a $\sim$\SI{0.8}{\dex} difference.
 Interestingly, the O3N2 \cite{marino2013} calibration does not result in a similarly large abundance variation despite its sensitivity to the ionization state.
 These three long-slit spectra likely target regions of NGC~604 with similar ionization states and mildly different abundances, resulting in a smaller range of abundances.
 Thus, while it seems that abundances can still be robustly estimated with spatially-limited data, measurements of the ionization parameter require spatially-resolved data to account for variations.